 Warning: The following article contains spoilers for Wednesday.

-Wednesday is currently streaming on Netflix.
+All eight episodes of Wednesday are currently streaming on Netflix.